jakubartur/nexa/doc/opgroup-tokens.md

 Miners **MUST** enforce OP_GROUP semantics after the May 2018 hard fork.

 #### Retirement
 Since this opcode may not exist inside a P2SH script, removal of this opcode is easier than other opcodes.
 A "group stop" block height can be chosen where OP_GROUP balancing is no longer enforced by miners.
-At that point OP_GROUP effectively becomes a no-op so all owners of OP_GROUP tokens may spend their UTXOs as normal BCH.
+At that point OP_GROUP effectively becomes a no-op so all owners of OP_GROUP tokens may spend their UTXOs as normal NEX.
 Issuers of tokens have until the group stop block to switch to another blockchain without interruption of their service.
 Issuers may do so by importing the utxos marked by their group into a custom blockchain easily and without securing the signatures of all token owners.
 When the group stop block occurs, OP_GROUP balances are effectively frozen although the underlying satoshis may now be spent.
 So if an issuer has not created a custom blockchain, s/he may subsequently do so at any time by importing the utxos tagged with the relevant OP_GROUP address from the point of the group stop block.

 #### Validation

 A new Script opcode **MUST** be created, named OP_GROUP and replacing OP_NOP7 (0xb6).

 This opcode **MUST** behave as a no-op during script evaluation.
 It therefore may legally appear anywhere in a script. *[Its simpler and less error prone to let it appear anywhere and ignore it (as per the OP_NOP7 semantics today) than to add a consensus rule enforcing its proper appearance.
 Having such a rule would be a place where implementation could fall out of consensus.
-I believe that consensus rules should be minimal and be those that protect or enhance the monetary function of BCH.
+I believe that consensus rules should be minimal and be those that protect or enhance the monetary function of NEX.
 Limiting extraneous appearances of OP_GROUP does neither]*

 This opcode comes into play during transaction validation, and ensures that the quantity of input and outputs within every group balance.

 First a *"mint-melt group"*, a *"single-mint group"* and a *"group identifier"* are identified for each input and output.

 The *group identifier* is the token group that this input or output belongs to.
 A *group identifier* is a data string of 20 or 32 bytes.
 It is not a number (so no zero or sign extension is allowed).
 A 19 byte group identifier is simply invalid.
-Transactions that do not use OP_GROUP are put in a special group called "NoGroup" that designates the "native" BCH token.
+Transactions that do not use OP_GROUP are put in a special group called "NoGroup" that designates the "native" NEX token.
 "NoGroup" is a conceptual aid -- it will never be used outside your implementation.

 Inputs may also have a *mint-melt group*, depending on their construction.
 The *mint-melt group* indicates the ability to either mint or melt tokens into or from the corresponding group.
 All inputs have a *single-mint group*.